BinaDev29/BinaDev29/README.md

   },
   currentFocus: "Building scalable SaaS applications",
   funFact: "I debug with console.log() and I'm proud of it! 😄",
-  motto: "Code with purpose, build with passion! 🚀"
+  motto: "Code with purpose, build with passion! 🚀",
+  longestStreak: "16+ days of continuous coding! 🔥"
 };
 ```